dpranantha/dpranantha.github.io/_blog/2021/2021-01-18-kotlin-coroutines-part-2.md

 - Kotlin
 - Coroutine
 - Spring
+collection: blog
 ---

-This post continues what we have left off last time when migrating [Java blocking codebase into Kotlin coroutine and how they interoperate with each other]({% post_url 2021/2021-01-18-kotlin-coroutines %}).
+This post continues what we have left off last time when migrating [Java blocking codebase into Kotlin coroutine and how they interoperate with each other]({{ site.baseurl }}/blog/2021/2021-01-18-kotlin-coroutines).
 To summarize, we have migrated `ProductDescriptionService` from Java to Kotlin and enabled it in `AggregateService` via a `useKotlin` switch.
 Moreover, we have created unit tests in Kotlin version, whereas the existing Java version has some minor adjustments.
 The timing in integration tests is adjusted as we're moving towards asynchronous (and concurrent) programming.